ul-gaul/control-moteur/README.md

 ### Processing units

-Two microcontrollers are needed: one for the control of the actuators and data acquisition, one to manage the RF communication.
+The processing units chosen were the PIC32MZ2048.

 The requirements for the motor control MCU are as follows:

 - 1 SPI bus, for the SD card
 - At least 6 GPIOs, probably a couple more to be safe
 - 1 UART bus to send data to the launch pad
 - Interrupt support on the UART bus if commands are to be received from the control station
 - FATfs support
 - at least 4KB of RAM
 - 4 ADC
 - (bus for the load cell)
 - (GPIOs for the continuity test)

-Potential MCUs:
-- PIC24FJXXXGB4XX
-- PIC24FJXXXGA4XX

 The requirements for the RF communication management MCU are as follows:
 - 2 UART bus, 3 would be nice though
 - Interrupt support on two UART ports, maybe needed on the third one if commands are to be received from the control station.
 - Good error detection capabilities, CRC would be best

 ### Sensors

 Note: pressure sensors output an analog signal that has a range of 0 - Vref V.
 This means the maximum output value is equal to the Vdd of the sensor.

 - P1: Used to measure the flow rate of the fuel to the combustion chamber
 - P2: Used to measure the flow rate of the fuel to the combustion chamber